Sallar of Shirvan

 Abu Shuja Salar was the fifteenth Shah of Shirvan.
 He was the uncle and successor of Bukhtnassar.

 Reign

 Sallar was one of youngest sons of Yazid II.
 In 1049, Sallar rebelled against his nephew Bukhtnassar; he repelled him from Shamakhi, and thereafter had him captured and killed near Baylaqan, fortifying his rule.

 He captured the Malugh castle (near modern Oghuz, Azerbaijan) and then had it rebuilt in 1053, building mosques and garrison around it.

 He later died on 20 February 1063, and was succeeded by his energetic son Fariburz I, who was already taken over authority by large during his father's reign.

 Family

 He was married to an unnamed daughter of Abu-l-Aswar Shavur I of Shaddadids.
-He had at least three sons:
+He had two sons: